CurveDocs/curve-docs/docs/curve_dao/VotingEscrow.md

 ## **Smart Wallet Whitelist**
-The Smart Wallet Checker is an external contract which checks if certain contracts are whitelisted in order to be able to lock CRV.
+The Smart Wallet Checker is an external contract which checks if certain contracts are whitelisted.
+If yes, the contract will be able to lock CRV into the VotingEscrow.
 If a contract is not whitelisted it will not be able to lock Curve DAO Tokens.

-!!! note
+!!! info
     The current SmartWalletChecker address is [0xca719728Ef172d0961768581fdF35CB116e0B7a4](https://etherscan.io/address/0xca719728Ef172d0961768581fdF35CB116e0B7a4).
-    This address can be changed so please make sure to check the up-to-dateness when working with this contract.
+    This address can be changed by a DAO vote.
+Please make sure you are using the current SmartWalletWhitelist.

-### `check` (how to do formating for solidity???)
+### `check`
 !!! description "`SmartWalletChecker.check(_wallet: address) -> bool: view`"

+    Getter method to check if `_wallet` is whitelisted.

     !!!note
         Make sure to query `check` on the SmartWalletChecker contract and not on the VotingEscrow contract!

-    Getter method to check if `_wallet` is whitelisted.

     | Input      | Type   | Description |
     | ----------- | -------| ----|